 In this sense, the acoustic design of teaching rooms aims at the best comprehension of the spoken message.
 The interventions for the acoustic correction should envisage the use of different materials in order to allow the absorption of the relevant frequency range.
 A targeted distribution of the acoustic absorption in the place should also be planned to guarantee the same listening homogeneity into the whole room.

 School is a very important application field where different acoustic parameters come into play and should be taken into account as they may significantly affect the quality of teaching.

 When designing the acoustics for a lecture hall or theatre, Primacoustics recommend using different types of sound absorption and sound proofing techniques.
 Using Soundblock Board during the construction of the room can greatly help to prevent unwanted sound entering the room.
-Also using Acoustic Board in the floor of the rooms above will reduce footfall sounds travelling below.
+Also using Floorsorba in the floor of the rooms above will reduce footfall sounds travelling below.